QuantEcon/lecture-source-py/source/rst/amss3.rst

    *  we need to know the  ergodic distribution to compute the right side of formula :eq:`eq_criterion_fiscal_1`

-So the primary use of equation :eq:`eq_criterion_fiscal_1` is how  it  confirms that the ergodic distribution solves a fiscal-risk minimization problem
+So the primary use of equation :eq:`eq_criterion_fiscal_1` is how  it  confirms that the ergodic distribution solves a fiscal-risk minimization problem.

 As an example, notice how we used the formula for the mean of :math:`{\mathcal B}` in the ergodic distribution of the special AMSS economy in
 :doc:`Fiscal Insurance via Fluctuating Interest Rates<amss2>`